Mrtenz/FindETH/README.md

 ## Running locally

-If you want to use this tool with your mnemonic phrase, it's recommended to run it locally.
+If you want to use this tool with your mnemonic phrase, it's required to run it locally.
 The requirements for this are:

 * [Node.js 10 or newer](https://nodejs.org/)
 * [Yarn](https://yarnpkg.com/)